Prompt Injection Attacks on Agentic Coding Assistants: A Systematic Analysis of Vulnerabilities in Skills, Tools, and Protocol Ecosystems

 The most concerning findings involved compound attacks that chained vulnerabilities across multiple layers.
 For example, a malicious MCP server could serve a tool whose response triggers the agent to install a poisoned skill, which then persists across sessions and exfiltrates environment variables through subsequent tool calls.
 These multi-layer attack chains were difficult to detect and could achieve persistent compromise of the development environment.

-Our findings indicate that the current generation of agentic coding assistants has not adequately addressed the security implications of their extensible architectures.
 The core challenge is that these systems must process heterogeneous inputs -- user instructions, skill definitions, codebase contents, tool descriptions, and external service responses -- in a unified context, yet assign appropriate trust levels to each input source.
-Current approaches largely fail to enforce meaningful trust boundaries between these input streams.
+Current approaches largely fail to enforce meaningful trust boundaries between these input streams, and the current generation of agentic coding assistants has not adequately addressed the security implications of their extensible architectures.

 Related Topics